martinezpenya/PRG_CFGS_2223/UD01/UD01_ejercicios_EN.md

    d) TIY.

-10. Processing running on different independent but connected computers and synchronized is called:
+10. Process running on different independent but connected computers and synchronized is called:

     a) Distributed.